MikroElektronika/mikrosdk_click_v2/clicks/capslider2/README.md

 ## Note

-> User should wait for a 4 seconds about to device be stabilized.
+> In some cases, the user will need to wait several seconds after the click initialization for the sensor to be stabilized.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.